-In previous post we explained the mechanisms to extract data from ERP and put it in an Object Storage repository that can be accessed privately from other places in a secure manner.
+In previous post we explained the mechanisms to extract data from ERP and put in an Object Storage repository that can be accessed privately from other places in a secure manner.

 To demonstrate the use case we are creating a VPN tunnel between Google Cloud and OCI as explained here.